-By going through the performance review cycle of VertiPaq Model, Data Ingestion, Model Design, DAX, and the various tools, you should be able to understand and fix almost any Power BI Report performance issues.
-Our Power BI team at DesignMind can help you as you implement Power BI in your organization.
+By going through the performance review cycle of VertiPaq Model, Data Ingestion, Model Design, DAX, and the various tools, you should be able to understand and fix almost any Power BI report performance issues.

 Here are resources that might be of help when development or troubleshooting Power BI reports.

 - SQLBI Tools such as “DAX Studio,” VertiPaq Analyzer,” “DAX Editor,”BISM Normalizer” and many more